Landscape Lighting: Line Voltage vs. Low Voltage Lighting

 Low voltage landscape lighting runs on 12 or 24 volts supplied by an external transformer plugged into a standard 120-volt outdoor electrical outlet.
 The low voltage wire runs underground from the transformer to each low voltage fixture.
 The luminaires contain a small transformer to convert the low voltage power to the proper wattage.
 Low voltage lighting systems typically use LED bulb technology optimized to run on 12 or 24 volts.

 Low voltage landscape lighting provides lower light levels suitable for accenting features and creating a soft ambiance.
-The benefit of low voltage systems is that the thin cables used pose minimal risk of shock or electrocution during installation.
+The benefit of low voltage systems is that the thin cables used pose minimal risk of shock or electrocution during safer DIY installation.
 Low voltage landscape lighting also uses less energy compared to line voltage bulbs producing similar light output.
 Transformers allow each lighting zone to be controlled independently.

 Feel free to explore What are the Pros and Cons of Low Voltage Landscape Lighting? to know more about low voltage landscape lighting.